Storm system to bring winter weather from the Plains to New England through Monday

 Monday Night Mostly clear.
 Much cooler with lows in the mid 20s.
 North winds 10 to 15 mph.
 Gusts up to 30 mph in the evening.

 Tuesday And Tuesday Night Mostly clear.
 Highs in the mid 40s.
 Lows in the upper 20s.

 Wednesday Mostly sunny.
 Highs in the lower 50s.

 Wednesday Night Mostly cloudy.
 Lows in the mid 30s.

 Thursday Mostly cloudy with a 30 percent chance of rain.
 Highs in the mid 40s.

-Sunday Partly sunny.
-A chance of rain showers.
-Highs in the upper 40s.
+Thursday Night Mostly cloudy.
+A chance of rain in the evening.
+Lows in the mid 20s.
 Chance of rain 30 percent.

 Friday And Friday Night Partly cloudy.
 Highs in the lower 40s.
 Lows in the mid 20s.